 - Trim it up with the scissors to create round balls.
 The 1-inch balls will need more trimming than the bigger poms in order to be round.

 There you go – now just make a lot.
-And then make some more, ’cause it won’t be enough.
-And then make your wreath and garland:
+And then make some more because it won’t be enough (and I’m not joking…).

-I used three different sizes on the wreath, based on my observations from the catalog: 3-inch poms on the outside of the form, 2-inch poms on top, and the 1-inch size on the inside.
-Which you probably already figured out from the pom pom maker, but clarification is good, right?
+After looking closely at the Anthro wreath, it seemed they used different sized pom poms, so I used three different sizes on the wreath: 3-inch poms on the outside of the form, 2-inch poms on top, and the smallest 1-inch size on the inside (which you probably already figured out from the pom pom maker, but clarification is good, right?).

 - Wrap the form with yarn.
 Use the same yarn if you have enough or a matching yarn.
 I used a cream colored cotton yarn I had because I didn’t want to use up the wool on this part.
 I could easily tie the beginning and end to this type of form, but if you are using a straw or styrofoam form you can use hot glue.